 Each of the Lekue molds holds just about ⅓ cup.
 This recipe makes 6 popsicles.

 If you try this recipe, please leave me a comment and let me know how it went!

-Other coconut-based treats on A Meal In Mind
+Other desserts and treats on A Meal In Mind

 The Lekue popsicle molds are available in sets of four or three.
 They have different-shaped molds if you want something other than a basic rectangle.
 All are really easy to use and to clean.

 I have gone through a lot of mashers and like the sturdiness of the Henckels masher.
 It’s sold as a potato masher but has lots of uses in addition to that.

 I buy maple syrup in glass containers rather than plastic, and look for the most economical container I can find given that.
 This Coombs brand is consistently flavorful and smooth.